Redhaven Farms is offering Celadon Cortunix Quail breeding stock, chicks and eggs! Pick-up in Oregon City- sorry, but we don't ship live birds.

 Celadon Cortunix quail are rare and were originally imported by James Marie Farms in 2014.
 The rare "ce" gene is a autosomal Recessive gene.
 Hens who lay celadon eggs will lay them for their entire life.
 All of our hens and roosters are hatched from celadon eggs and the hens lay celadon eggs.
 (Tibetan, Tibetan Tuxedo, Rosetta, Range, Scarlet) carry this gene the easiest & will be what you typically can expect from a hatch as well as a few silver.

 If you're looking to raise a hatchling, we regularly have chicks hatching!
-Celadon chicks are $7 each.
+Celadon chicks (1-2 weeks old) are $9 each, and juveniles (3-7 weeks) are $15 each.

 ADULT Roosters and Hens:

-We have Celadon breeding stock available.
-Pricing varies based on age and color, $15-$20.
+We occasionally have Celadon breeding stock available.
+Pricing varies based on age, sex and color, $20-$35.

 Quail eggs are an excellent source of nutrition and are packed with nutrients.